docknetwork/api-docs/source/index.html.md

 DID stands for Decentralized IDentifiers.
 DIDs are meant to be globally unique identifiers that allow their owner to prove cryptographic control over them.
 A DID identifies any subject (e.g., a person, organization, thing, data model, abstract entity, etc.) that the controller of the DID decides that it identifies.

 DIDs in Dock are created by choosing a 32-byte unique (on Dock chain) identifier along with a public key.
-To create a DID, a public key needs to be created as well.
 You can update and delete a DID as well as list all DIDs.
 DID is identified by a unique, random key.

 <aside class="notice">
 As of now, a DID can have only one key at a time.